- > Which iPhones can use Apple Pay?

 - If your phone uses TouchID, touch your Touch ID button with the finger you have associated with your ID to complete your purchase.

 - If Touch ID doesn’t work, or isn’t set up on your device, you will be asked for your passcode to unlock your iPhone.

 Note: You don't even need to wake up your iPhone or launch Wallet to use Apple Pay: your phone wakes up as soon as it gets in range of a terminal and initiates the payment process.

-How to use Face ID with Apple Pay on the iPhone X
+How to pay with Apple Pay with iPhone X

-With the removal of the home button, and therefore Touch ID on the iPhone X, you can use Face ID to authenticate Apple Pay purchases.
+With the removal of the home button, and therefore Touch ID on the iPhone X, Face ID is used to authenticate Apple Pay purchases.
 Here's what you need to do:

-- Double tap the Side button (which is no longer referred to as a power button).
+- Double tap the Side button (which is sometimes referred to as the Power button).